Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 The proposed rules are more lengthy than previous ones, but they have been written to be consistent, unambiguous, and easy to apply.
 The use of [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division) keeps the new rules straightforward, whether writing software or applying them manually.

-The scatter plots show how 12 additional rounds would be deemed valid by the newly proposed rules, but not the old rules.
-3 of those 12 rounds were during 2022 and 2023, and there was another borderline round in 2023 .
-That round was 11 Oct 2023 and is still deemed invalid by the proposed rules.
+The scatter plots show how 12 rounds would be deemed valid by the newly proposed rules, but not the old rules.
+3 of those 12 rounds were in 2022 and 2023, but there is one additional borderline round in 2023 .
+That round was 11 Oct 2023 and is deemed invalid by the proposed rules.

-The old rules deemed 49 rounds valid between 2010 and 2023, so the additional 12 rounds represent an increase of 25%.
-Looking back at the two scatter plots, it can be seen that these additional 12 rounds are confined to 2 distinct clusters.
-There is also one rogue orange dot amongst the green dots!
+The old rules deemed 49 rounds valid between 2010 and 2023, so 12 additional rounds represents an increase of 25%.
+Looking back at the two scatter plots, it can be seen that these additional 12 rounds are essentially 2 distinct clusters.
+There is also one rogue orange dot amongst the greens!

-There was some additional analysis relating to use of the the upper quartile and median, traditional rounding, and consideration of rounding half to even (aka [bankers rounding](https://wiki.c2.com/?BankersRounding)).
-In the interests of simplicity, floor division was used (consistent with the meeting) for the sake of simplicity and consistency.
+There was some further analysis relating to use of the the upper quartile and median, traditional rounding, and even some consideration of [bankers rounding](https://wiki.c2.com/?BankersRounding).
+Floor division was discussed during the meeting and has been used in this proposal, which ensures simplicity and consistency.

-This page covers some topics that are are a little hard going, but hopefully describes the new rules and demonstrates their effect for anyone interested.
+This page covers some topics that are probably a little hard going for some readers, but hopefully it describes the new rules in unambiguous terms and demonstrates their effectiveness for anyone interested.